Integerous/resume.guide/1. Understand/ats.md

 ## 🤷‍♀️ Common Misunderstandings About ATS

-Some people believe that `**"ATS algorithms automatically evaluate and reject resumes."**`
+Some people believe that **`"ATS algorithms automatically evaluate and reject resumes."`**

-That's not true.
-ATS mainly parses resumes and filters candidates based on criteria set by the recruiter.
+<ins>That's not true.</ins> ATS mainly parses resumes and filters candidates based on criteria set by the recruiter.
 While AI could evolve to take on more evaluation tasks, for now, <ins>recruiters simply don't see resumes that don't meet the ATS filters, but the system itself doesn't actually reject candidates.</ins>